tfausak/tfausak.github.io/_posts/2016-12-30-automatically-export-haskell-modules.md

 `Data.Time`, it will include `Data.Time.Calendar` but not `Data.Time.Calendar.Julian`.

-I find this to be very convenient, more so for applications that libraries.
+I find this to be very convenient, more so for applications than libraries.
 But in both cases it reduces the friction of adding more modules to a Haskell package.